Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines

-0.3 cm \begin{remark} There is another way to {\em enumerate} all polynomial-time nondeterministic Turing machines without encoding the order of polynomial into their representation.
-To do so, we need the {\em Cantor pairing function} (see Fig. \ref{2} below from \cite{A8}): defined by where $k_1,k_2\in\mathbb{N}$.
+0.3 cm \begin{remark} There is an alternative way to {\em enumerate} all polynomial-time nondeterministic Turing machines that does not encode the polynomial order directly into the machine representation.
+It relies on the {\em Cantor pairing function} (see Fig. \ref{2} above, taken from \cite{A8}): defined by where $k_1,k_2\in\mathbb{N}$.
 Since the Cantor pairing function is invertible (see \cite{A8}), it is a bijection between $\mathbb{N}\times\mathbb{N}$ and $\mathbb{N}$.
-Note that we can further define a bijection $\tau$ between $\mathbb{N}$ and $\mathbb{N}_1$ such as $\tau: k\mapsto k+1 $ where $k\in\mathbb{N}$ and $k+1\in\mathbb{N}_1$, which shows that there exists a $(1,1)$ correspondence between $\mathbb{N}$ and $\mathbb{N}_1$.
-As we have shown that any polynomial-time nondeterministic Turing machine is an integer, we can place any polynomial-time nondeterministic Turing machine and its order of polynomial into a tuple $(M,k)$ and use the Cantor pairing function to map the tuple $(M,k)$ to an integer in $\mathbb{N}_1$.
-The reader can easily check that such a method gives an enumeration of the set of polynomial-time nondeterministic Turing machines.
+We may further define a bijection by $\tau(k)=k+1$, which establishes a one-to-one correspondence between $\mathbb{N}$ and $\mathbb{N}_1$.
+As we have already shown that every polynomial-time nondeterministic Turing machine can be identified with an integer, we may form the pair $(M,k)$ consisting of such a machine and its polynomial order, and then apply the Cantor pairing function to map this pair to an element of $\mathbb{N}_1$.
+The reader can easily check that the resulting map yields an enumeration of the set of all polynomial-time nondeterministic Turing machines. \end{remark}